Zara Franchise in the UK

 What is Zara?

-This approach allows Zara to bring approximately 12,000 new products to market every year and to release an astounding 20 clothing collections over the same period.
-It has also made it one of the world’s most influential fashion brands and a popular choice among consumers who appreciate the business' ability to renovate their product lines constantly.
+This approach allows Zara to bring approximately 12,000 new products and 20 clothing collections to consumers every year.
+It has also made it one of the world’s most influential fashion brands and a popular choice among consumers who appreciate its constantly evolving, on-trend selection.

-Founded in 1975, by Amancio Ortega and Rosalía Mera, Zara began life as a single store in the heart of A Coruńa, Galicia.
-The business aimed initially at affordable retail products based on expensive, high-end fashion items by utilising innovative manufacturing techniques.
-Using A Coruńa as its base of operations also had symbolic meaning, as the area was once renowned for its textile industry.
+Zara was founded in 1975 by Amancio Ortega and Rosalía Mera and began life as a single store in the heart of A Coruńa, Galicia.
+The business aimed initially to sell affordable products based on high-end fashion by utilising innovative manufacturing techniques.
+Using A Coruńa as its base of operations was a decision that held symbolic importance, as the area was once renowned for its textile industry.

-The ‘00s was also a decade of significant growth, with the brand moving into a number of Middle Eastern, Asian, and Central European markets.
-Since then, it has focused on pioneering new technologies for greater efficiency in its supply chain and store management.
-The business also has a “no advertising” policy, preferring to spend the money it would earmark for marketing on opening new stores and facilitating further expansion.
+Since then, Zara has focused on pioneering new technologies for greater efficiency in its supply chain and store management.
+The business also has a “no advertising” policy, preferring to spend the money it would put aside for marketing on opening new stores and facilitating further expansion.

 Who’s in charge at Zara?

 Zara’s parent company, the Inditex Group, is still owned and operated by Amancio Ortega.
 Ortega is the wealthiest individual in Spain and the most prosperous retailer in the world.
-His $63.3 billion fortune makes him the second wealthiest person in Europe and the fifth most affluent in the world.
-Despite this, he is known for his preference for a relatively simple life and for being notoriously reclusive.
-For much of his life, no known photograph of Ortega had been published, and he has only given three interviews to the media and very few photographs of him have ever been published.
+His £50 billion fortune makes him the second wealthiest person in Europe and the fifth wealthiest in the world.
+Despite this, he is thought to enjoy a relatively simple lifestyle and be slightly reclusive.
+Ortega has only given three interviews to the media and very few photographs of him have ever been published.

 How has Zara performed financially?